-Stella-Jones keeps shareholders informed of its activities and progress through news releases, quarterly reports, earnings conference calls, comprehensive annual reports, its environmental social and governance reports and a regularly updated website.
+Stella-Jones keeps shareholders informed of its activities and progress through news releases, quarterly reports, earnings conference calls, comprehensive annual reports, its environmental, social and governance reports and a regularly updated website.
+The hybrid format of the May 10, 2023 annual meeting of shareholders will provide the opportunity to return to in-person dialogue between shareholders and the Corporation's leadership.

 The Board of Directors reviews all material written communications and the Corporation's President and CEO, along with the Senior Vice-President and CFO, are primarily responsible to speak for the Corporation in its communication with the investment community, and are in charge of responding to individual queries made directly to the Corporation by shareholders, investors, analysts and the media.
 Both regularly meet with investment analysts and financial advisors to ensure that accurate information is available.